Your Password May Not Be Used to Encrypt Your Data, and That’s Okay

 Back up your recovery key!

-Again, while I can’t confirm the exact inner workings of BitLocker, it’s very likely that this is the key generated and used to encrypt the data on your hard drive.
+Again, while I can’t confirm the exact inner workings of BitLocker, I suspect it’s either:

 Do this